Cambridge Aiki Dojo

 The style of aikido

-We practice aikikai style aikido, and are affliated to the Komyokan Aikido Association (KAA), who are endorsed by the Aikikai Hombu Dojo (headquarters) in Tokyo.
-The Senior Instructor of the KAA is Terry Ezra shihan (7th dan so hombu), whose full-time Dojo in Birkenhead, Merseyside is the Headquarters of the organisation.
+We practice aikikai style aikido, and are affliated to the Komyokan Aikido Association (KAA), who are endorsed by the Hombu Dojo ("Aikido headquarters") in Tokyo.
+The KAA was founded in 1999 by Terry Ezra shihan (7th dan so hombu), who sadly passed away in 2022.
+The KAA's full-time dojo in Birkenhead, Merseyside, is the Headquarters of the organisation.

 We have a very friendly and international dojo, so even if you are only in Cambridge for a short time, you are very welcome to come along and train with us.